 Skill Level – Suitable for ALL skill levels, novice to advanced

-Tour Type – Small group photo tour workshop, 5 to 10 participants maximum.
+Tour Type – Small group photo tour workshop, 5 participant minimum, 10 participant maximum.
 Extension requires a 3 participant minimum

 Physical Difficulty – Moderate, with moderate hill trekking in the Golden Triangle